-My name is Steve Kinney and I am the Director of Educational Technology at the Council for Economic Education.
-My primary focus is managing the creation and development of rich, interactive, student-driven learning experiences using the latest web technologies.
+I am currently the Director of Educational Technology at the Council for Economic Education.
+My primary focus is managing the creation and development of rich, interactive, student-driven learning experiences using open web technologies.

 I planned and managed the first large-scale, one-to-one iPad pilot in New York City for just under one thousand students in the sixth, seventh, eighth, and ninth grade.
 I taught programming, web development, and delivered special education services to students from the sixth to the twelfth grade.
 In addition, I wrote and developed custom web applications that solved problems for administrators and teachers alike.

-I have also worked as an instructional technology specialist for New York City Department of Education’s Office of Educational Technology where I worked with school leaders and teachers at 44 different schools across Brooklyn and Staten Island.
-This involved regularly meeting with principals and teachers, identifying the school’s curricular and professional development needs, and implementing a program to leverage technology to help them meet their goals.
+I was an instructional technology specialist for New York City Department of Education’s Office of Educational Technology where I worked with school leaders and teachers at 44 different schools across Brooklyn and Staten Island.
+This involved regularly meeting with principals and teachers, identifying the school’s curricular and professional development needs, and implementing a program leveraging technology to help them meet their goals.
 Before that, I was a middle school special education teacher where I taught science, mathematics, and social studies.